(Fes, Merzouga, Boumalne/Dades, Skoura, Marrakech, High Atlas Mountain)

-A private vehicle with English speaking driver will provide a transfer from Boumalne/Dades to Skoura.
-The approximate travel time is 2 hours.
+A private vehicle with English speaking driver will provide a transfer between Erfoud and the Boumalne/Dades area.
+The approximate travel time is 3.5 hours.

 Travel by a privately driven vehicle westwards to the date-palm oasis of Skoura, via the route of ‘1,000 Kasbahs’, to your overnight accommodation.
 En route, enjoy a short walk through the Dades river gorge, to the village of Ait Youl.
 Marvel at the natural beauty of the unusual rock shapes and colours that enclose the lush farmland on the banks of the river.
 View the ruined splendour of the abandoned Kasbahs perching on vantage points along the gorge.

-Take a two hours exploration of the palm grove, or of the environs by horse, bike, or quad.
+Take a two hour exploration of the palm grove and surroundings by horse, bike, or quad.
 The views of the High Atlas from here are simply wonderful.

 Relax as a private vehicle with English speaking driver provides a transfer to Marrakech, for a visit to the village of Ait Ben Haddou.
 Located approximately 60 kilometers from Skoura this fortified village (or ksar) is ideally positioned along a once frequented, ancient caravan route linking the Sahara and Marrakech.
 Ait Ben Haddou has been used in numerous Hollywood film productions for its distinctive architecture.
 In 1987 this famed location was deemed a UNESCO World Heritage Site.
 Next, travel to the village of Telouet, located approximately 1 hour north of Ait Ben Haddou.
 Telouet hosts one of the area's most recognized structures, the palace of the 'Lord of the Atlas.'
 This palace was the residence of the once Vizier of Marrakech, back in the early 20th Century.
 An evocative relic of the time when the Glaoui clan ruled over the Atlas and Marrakech, the palace was the family’s Headquarters and was situated in a dramatic location, on a broad mountain valley, providing sweeping views of the peaks on all sides.
 Continue from here back onto the main road back to Marrakech, crossing on the dramatic Tizi n'Tichka passage through the High Atlas Mountains range on the way.
 Whilst passing take time to notice the many beautifully-terraced valleys and adobe villages perched precipitously on the hillsides.